tamminh123/NO2-Emission-OMI-data/README.md

 # NO2 Emission from OMI Satellite Data

-This repository contains scripts to preprocess and analyze NO₂ emissions using OMI satellite data over [your study area, e.g. Ho Chi Minh City].
+This repository contains scripts to preprocess and analyze NO₂ emissions using OMI satellite data over Ho Chi Minh City.

 ## File Structure